 Some of the ₹10 lakhs and ₹5 lakhs required materials, equipment, packaging, licenses, and working capital can get you started with a modest production capacity of masalas using basic machinery.

-2. Which are the licenses required to start a masala business?
+2. Which licenses are required to start a masala business?

 3. Both What is the profit margin of the masala business?

 Profit margins usually lie between 25 and 60% based on the type of product, brand positioning and channel of distribution.
-Blended masalas and the premium have a better margin than the commodity spices.
+Blended masalas and premium spices have better margins than commodity spices.

-4. Is it possible to in-home startup a masala business?
+4. Is it possible to start an in-home masala business?

-Very small-scale operations can be registered as a home based masala business though you are required to be registered under FSSAI, keeping standards of hygiene and legal local zoning on the area as well as food safety regulations.
+Very small-scale operations can be registered as a home-based masala business, though you are required to be registered under FSSAI, comply with local zoning and hygiene standards, and meet food safety regulations.

 5. What is the time period in which it is possible to start an effective business with masala?